The email marketing industry still has potential. For every dollar spent, marketers earn an average of $36.

 Many email tools say they offer automation, but GetResponse makes it easier to set up advanced campaigns without getting lost in complexity.
 Templates are also there to get you started quickly.

-On top of that, GetResponse recently added AI-powered product recommendations that use visitor behavior and preferences to deliver personalized suggestions.
+Additionally, GetResponse has recently introduced AI-powered product recommendations that utilize visitor behavior and preferences to deliver personalized suggestions.

 They also offer an Email generator powered by ChatGPT.
 Users can generate email copy and subject lines.